DDHarry/OCaml_Quick_guide_and_Training/README.md

 ### Variable, function, numeric, let binding

 **Numeric**
 - You can insert underscores in any numeric litterals, at any place.
-Best place, to separate every three digits
+Best place, to separate every three digits for readability,
 ```ocaml
 # 30_000_000.45;;
 ```